openshift/enhancements/enhancements/monitoring/scrape-profiles.md

 ### Graduation Criteria

-Plan to release as TechPreview as the first step: the default being "full", it shouldn't impact operations.
+Plan to release as TechPreview as the first step: the default being `full`, it shouldn't impact operations.

 #### Tech Preview -> GA